AlonMendelson/SGVL/README.md

-# Incorporating Structured Representations into Pretrained Vision & Language Models Using Scene Graphs
+# Incorporating Structured Representations into Pretrained Vision & Language Models Using Scene Graphs - Work In Progress

 This is an official pytorch implementation of the paper [Incorporating Structured Representations into Pretrained Vision & Language Models Using Scene Graphs](https://arxiv.org/abs/2305.06343).
 In this repository, we provide the PyTorch code we used to train and test our proposed SGVL model.